• Skip to primary navigation

 How to Make Chimichangas

 Step 1: The first step to this slow cooker meal is to make the chicken filling.
-Place the well-seasoned chicken breasts in the crockpot with some broth and slow cook for just 3 hours.
+Place taco seasoning, broth, and chicken breasts in the crockpot.
+Cook on LOW for just 2 1/2 to 3 hours.

-Step 2: Then, shred the chicken and stir in cream cheese and salsa, adding more flavor and creaminess to the filling.
+Step 2: Then, shred the chicken, drain the rest of the liquid, and stir in cream cheese and salsa, adding more flavor and creaminess to the filling.

 Step 3: Wrap the chicken filling up in each tortilla.
-We’ll instruct you in the recipe how to fold it into a square package.
+We’ll instruct you in the recipe how to fold it into a square package, including how to make a “glue” that will hold the tortilla together.

 Step 4: To give the chimichangas their signature crispy tortilla crust, you’ll quickly shallow pan-fry the chimichangas on either side and serve warm with your favorite Tex-Mex toppings.